bbrother/stm32f4androidbruteforce/README.md

 * ST32F4 Discovery Board
 * [STM32F4DISCOVERY board firmware package] [5]

-1. Download and extract the [STM32F4DISCOVERY board firmware package] [5]
+1. Download and extract the [STM32F4DISCOVERY board firmware package](http://www.st.com/web/en/catalog/tools/PF257904)
 2. in the same directory where you extracted the firmware package pull this git repo
 3. cd to the git repo
 4. vi Makefile and if necessary modify TOOLS_DIR and STM_ROOTs